JoeyNiestroy/Ordinal-Classification-Penalty/README.md

 ### Data
 The UTKFace dataset was used for an age estimation task formulated as a nominal classification task

-### Model, Optimizer, and Loss Setup
+### Model and Training

 See the attached .py files for specfics on the models and training hyperparameters.
 The base model is a very simple CNN based model.
+Both control and KL models were trained for 50 epochs at a fixed lr and testing on a subset of clean data for MSE

 ### Gaussian Target Distribution